5l1v3r1/Covert-Channel-4/README.md

 Covert-Channel
 ==============

-Covert Channel for non-malicious, educational purposes.
+Covert Channel developed in Ruby for non-malicious, educational purposes.

 Uses UDP protocol.
 This application will create a channel that will allow the client computer communicate with the target computer running the backdoor.